CraigGabel/3dm/README.md

 # 3dm
 blender models for 3d printing

-Pretty simple shapes (dividers and book ends) I designed for a friend to organize his very...very large collection of Magic cards
+Pretty simple shapes (dividers and book ends) I designed for a friend to organize his very...very large collection of collectible trading cards

 And one model I made for myself that holds a deck of sleeved playing cards using 2 walls and a slight angle.
 If you've ever used fresh sleeves, you know why this is useful.